Right to Know Law

 The Commonwealth of Pennsylvania's Right to Know Law (RTKL), 65 P. S. §§ 67.101-67.3104, provides citizens the right of access to public records, and sets forth the conditions under which a document maintained by a Commonwealth agency is deemed a public record.
 It also imposes time limits within which an agency must respond to requests for public records, and provides a process whereby the requester may file an appeal when a request for information is denied in whole or part.

-Requests for public records information under the RTKL relating to the Pennsylvania Parole Board (Parole Board) and the Sexual Offender Assessment Board (SOAB) shall be made and directed to:
+Requests for public records information under the RTKL relating to the Pennsylvania Parole Board (Parole Board) shall be made and directed to:

 Agency Open Records Officer